High-protein diet: how much, what, and how

 Choose quality sources

-Animal proteins (eggs, fish, poultry, beef, dairy products) are "complete" — they contain all essential amino acids in adequate proportions.
+Animal proteins (eggs, fish, poultry, beef, dairy) are "complete" — they contain all essential amino acids in adequate proportions.
 Plant proteins (legumes, tofu, tempeh, seitan, quinoa) are excellent too, but must be varied to cover the full spectrum.
 Leucine, the key amino acid for muscle synthesis, is more concentrated in animal sources.

 4